 Nootropics And Research

-Secondly, since there is a lack of research, no serious guidelines were established, which makes supplementing them difficult and potentially unsafe.
+Secondly, since there is a lack of research, no guidelines were established, which makes supplementing them difficult and potentially unsafe.
 For example, 100 mg of caffeine can provide a lot of amazing benefits, while 500 mg of caffeine can already make you feel extremely sick.
 Take ten grams of caffeine, and you are gone.

-There is another thing to put into consideration – while one compound (one nootropic) may be safe if you take it as an individual compound, what happens when you combine it with ten other compounds?
+There is another thing to put into consideration.
+While one compound (one nootropic) may be safe if you take it as an individual compound, what happens when you combine it with ten other compounds?
 So, as you can see, there are quite a lot of questions we have to answer.
 How do we do it?
 We start by doing online research.

 So, what’s the next step?

-If you favor one single nootropic to achieve one specific effect, you’ll definitely minimize potential risks.
-However, at the same time, this specific compound might be less effective.
+If you favor one single nootropic to achieve one specific effect, you will definitely minimize potential risks.
+At the same time, this particular compound might be less effective.
 The alternative is a so-called nootropic stack.
 A nootropic stack is a mixture of multiple nootropics combined.
 Most nootropic supplements on the market contain from 4 to up to 30+ nootropic compounds.

-When it comes to nootropic stacks, you can either stack nootropics at home (NOT recommended for beginners) or buy already stacked nootropics which are produced by several manufacturers from all over the world.
+When it comes to nootropic stacks, you can either stack nootropics at home (NOT recommended for beginners) or can buy already stacked nootropics, which are produced by several manufacturers from all over the world.

 Nootropics And Capsules

 Another important factor to consider is all “hidden” ingredients in the nootropic formulation.
-We often see some “fantastic nootropic stacks” that look WOU & MMM from far away, but as soon as I do some digging, I come across things such as:
+We often see some “fantastic nootropic stacks” that look WOU & MMM from far away, but as soon as we do some digging, we come across things such as:

 - This product contains gluten